Work orders are at the center of how work is planned, executed, and recorded in Maximo.

 Improvement starts with a few practical steps:

-- Define required fields for work order completion
+- Define required fields for work order closeout

-- Align data entry with how work is actually performed
+- Align data entry with operational data alignment standards

 These steps help create consistency without adding unnecessary complexity.